gnss-sdr/gnss-sdr/README.md

 Older distribution releases might work as well, but you will need GCC 4.7 or newer.

 Before building GNSS-SDR, you need to install all the required dependencies.
+There are two alternatives here: through software packages or building them from the source code.
+It is in general not a good idea to mix both approaches.

+### Alternative 1: Install dependencies using software packages

+If you want to start building and running GNSS-SDR as quick and easy as possible, the best option is to install all the required dependencies as binary packages.
 If you are using Debian 8, Ubuntu 14.10 or above, this can be done by copying and pasting the following line in a terminal:

 ~~~~~~
 $ sudo apt-get install build-essential cmake git libboost-dev libboost-date-time-dev \